- main page

 Advanced - Climbing Specialist - Date Posted: - Aug 13, 2014

-Pleae refer to Techincal Requirements for Specialists Positions for a thorough description of requirements for this postion.
+Please refer to Techincal Requirements for Specialists Positions for a thorough description of requirements for this position.

 Advanced - River Specialist - Date Posted: - Aug 13, 2014

-North Carolina Outward Bound River Specialists must meet all the basic requirement of an Instructor.
-River Specialist support extend to wilderness courses in delivering professional whitewater paddling instruction.
+North Carolina Outward Bound River Specialists must meet all the basic requirements of an Instructor.
+River Specialists support extended wilderness courses in delivering professional whitewater paddling instruction.
 River Specialists will have experience managing groups on moving water, teaching tandem and solo canoe skills on class I-III rivers, and hold ACA level 4 certification in tandem and solo whitewater canoeing as well as Swiftwater Rescue training.